googlearchive/webvr-ui/README.md

 This will disable the default UI and add a *Enter VR* button to the document DOM.

-## Run Example
+## Development
 To run the example, install dependencies

 ```
 npm install
 ```

-and start the watcher and server
+and start the watcher and server (available on [localhost:3000/examples/basic.html](http://localhost:3000/examples/basic.html))

 ```
 npm start
 ```

-## Build
 To build the transpiled es5 version of the library, run

 ```
-npm install
 npm run build
 ```